natalidesanti/first_steps_in_github/README.md

-# First steps on GitHub
+# First steps in GitHub

-**First steps** on GitHub is a LaTeX project for anyone who wants to start to use GitHub, especially turned to _Linux/Ubuntu_ users.
+**First steps** in GitHub is a LaTeX project for anyone who wants to start to use GitHub, especially turned to _Linux/Ubuntu_ users.
 It's not a complete guide, and has no intention to be one.

 ## Installation and usage